Meaning of Numbers: The Number 68

-The number 68 and the Psalms
+Number 68 and the Psalms

 Additionally, the somewhat rare shortened form of Jehovah used for God's name, Jah (Strong's #H3050), is found in this Psalm.

-Additional info on Biblical Meaning of 68
+More Info on Biblical Meaning of 68

 Paul evangelizes countless cities and helps train others to preach such as Timothy and John Mark.
 He ends up spending at least five years in prison, is whipped five times and beaten with rods thrice.
 He even endures a shipwreck on the Mediterranean Sea!